 \section{Performance of Commonly Applied Networks at the Boundary}

-To investigate the previously introduced caveat of neural networks we have investigated the Mask R-CNN architecture\cite{he2017mask}, implemented in the Detectron2 environment\cite{wu2019detectron2}.
-We have used a pretrained version of a Mask R-CNN network with ResNet-50 backbone\cite{he2016deep} with feature pyramid and ROI align.
-For the sake of reproducibility this architecture was not trained train by us, but we have used the pretrained weights provided by Detectron 2 and investigated how object shift affect the detection accuracy of the network.
+To investigate the previously introduced caveat of neural networks we have investigated the Mask R-CNN architecture \cite{he2017mask}, implemented in the Detectron2 environment \cite{wu2019detectron2}.
+We have used a pretrained version of a Mask R-CNN network with ResNet-50 backbone \cite{he2016deep} with feature pyramid network and ROI align.
+For the sake of reproducibility this architecture was not trained sby us, but we have used the pretrained weights provided by Detectron 2 and investigated how object shift affect the detection accuracy of the network.
 A similar drop in the objectness score of the detected objects was observed as they get closer and closer to the boundary of the image.
-We have to note that this drop was unobserved for large objects which occupied more than $25\%$ of the image area.
+We note that this drop was unobserved for large objects which occupied more than $25\%$ of the image area.
 These objects were detected with high confidence even when they were partially out of frame.
 For example persons were detected even only when one of their arms was visible on the image.
-But the detection accuracy of smaller objects has dropped significantly when they appeared at the edge of the network.
-An image illustrating this phenomenon can be seen at Figure \ref{fig:DetectronShift}.
+But the detection accuracy of smaller objects has dropped significantly as they approached the edge of the network.
+An image illustrating this phenomenon can be seen in Figure \ref{fig:DetectronShift}.